 In addition to our trading inventory and our deposit obligations, our Research Department develops model portfolios that are used by advisors in developing client portfolios.
-We currently maintain approximately 221 accounts based on model portfolios.
+We currently maintain 229 accounts based on model portfolios.
 At the time a portfolio is developed, we purchase the securities in that model portfolio in an amount equal to the account minimum for a client.
 Account minimums vary by product and can range from \$5,000 to \$250,000 per model.
 We utilize these positions to track the performance of the Research Department.

-At March 31, 2017, the fair value of our trading securities owned was \$13.5 million.
-Securities sold, but not yet purchased were immaterial at March 31, 2017.
-The fair value of securities included within other assets was \$159.6 million at March 31, 2017.
+At June 30, 2017, the fair value of our trading securities owned was \$14.4 million.
+Securities sold, but not yet purchased were immaterial at June 30, 2017.
+The fair value of securities included within other assets was \$169.9 million at June 30, 2017.
 See Note 3.
 Fair Value Measurements, within the notes to the unaudited condensed consolidated financial statements for information regarding the fair value of trading securities owned, securities sold, but not yet purchased, and other assets associated with our client facilitation activities.
 See Note 4.
 Held-to-Maturity Securities, within the notes to the unaudited condensed consolidated financial statements for information regarding the fair value of securities held to maturity.

 We do not enter into contracts involving derivatives or other similar financial instruments for proprietary trading purposes.
-At March 31, 2017, we used a derivative financial instrument, consisting of a non-deliverable foreign currency forward contract, to mitigate foreign currency exchange risk arising under an agreement with a third party service provider.
+During the period ended June 30, 2017, we used a derivative financial instrument, consisting of a non-deliverable foreign currency forward contract, to mitigate foreign currency exchange risk arising under an agreement with a third party service provider.
 The agreement provides that on each annual anniversary date of the signing of the agreement, the price for services, which are denominated in U.S. dollars, is to be adjusted for the then-current exchange rate between the U.S. dollar and the Indian rupee.
-The derivative instrument settles in June 2017, and the fair value of the derivative instrument was not material as of March 31, 2017.
+The derivative instrument settled in June 2017.